ermannoGirardo/TIAGo_Teleoperation_MarkerLessBoMI/README.md

 * **reaching_functions.py** contains a set of functions used to perform the reaching task

 * **server_socket.py** is a copy of the file that runs ROS side.
 It is essentially the server socket and plays also the role of a decoder to scomppose the information from the client server.
+Also publishers and subscribers have been implemented in order to share data via topics.

 * **setup.py** is a file with all the packages needed to run BoMI MarkerLess program.